jfrog/terraform-provider-artifactory/README.md

 Current version support [Terraform Protocol v5](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-5) which mean Terraform CLI version 0.12 and later.

+> [!WARNING]
-~>We will be moving to [Terraform Protocol v6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) in **Q1 2024**.
+> We will be moving to [Terraform Protocol v6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) in **Q1 2024**.
 This means only Terraform CLI version 1.0 and later will be supported.

 ## Quick Start